nhtsai/notes/_posts/2021-09-23-probability.md

 <br />

 * *Example*: **Matching Problem** / **de Montmort's Problem (1713)**
-    * Originated from gambling problems
+    * Problem originated from gambling problems:
         * Imagine $N$ cards, labeled from 1 to N
         * Shuffle the cards
         * Flip over the cards while counting from 1 to N
         * If the count *matches* the flipped card's number, then win
     * What's the probability that one card has the same number as its position in the deck?
     * Let $A_j$ be the event "jth card matches"
     * $P(\geq 1 \text{ match}) = P(A_1 \cup A_2 \cup \ldots \cup A_N)$